 - Ask for Help

 Your self-care kit is what you’ll want to turn to most of the time when you need emergency self-care.
-(Do you know how to make one?
-Instructions are here.)
+(Learn how to make a self-care kit.)
 But I want to encourage you to remember the last item on the list – Ask for Help.
 It’s a thing people do and you can do it too.

 Let me know your favorite form of self-care in the comments.